Memthos/libft_tools/README.md

+*This project has been created as part of the 42 curriculum by mperrine.*

 ## Description

 `libft_tools` is a lighter, optimized version of the libft library.
 It also includes implementations of `get_next_line` and `ft_printf`.